Age-Limited Capacity of Massive MIMO: System Model, Assumptions, and Methodology of Analysis

+Moreover, we assume $\{\varepsilon_i\}_{i = 1}^{N}$ are independent in each time slot with marginal distributions $\Pr(\varepsilon_i = 1) = \tau_i$.
 To maintain timely status updates, in every slot a new packet is generated by each user.
-In this static macro-cell environment, where the coherence time is on the order of hundreds of milliseconds and delay spread is on the order of microseconds \cite{heath2018foundations}, the channel remains fairly constant and thus we assume a quasi-static Rayleigh fading model for the duration of the slot in which $\mathbf{h}_i\sim\mathcal{{CN}}(\mathbf{0},\mathbf{I}_{M})$ denotes the $M\times1$ channel vector between the $i$'th user and the BS.
+In this static macro-cell environment, where the coherence time is on the order of hundreds of milliseconds and delay spread is on the order of microseconds \cite{heath2018foundations}, the channel remains fairly constant and thus we assume a quasi-static Rayleigh fading model\footnote{The assumption of uncorrelated channels between the different antenna elements requires sufficiently large inter-element spacing while the assumption of uncorrelated channel vectors between users is only valid at large separation.} for the duration of the slot in which $\mathbf{h}_i\sim\mathcal{{CN}}(\mathbf{0},\mathbf{I}_{M})$ denotes the $M\times1$ channel vector between the $i$'th user and the BS.
 The received signal at the BS at discrete time $n$ can then be written as: